matomo-org/developer-documentation/docs/4.x/generated/Piwik/API/Request.md

 - *Returns:*  [`DataTable`](../../Piwik/DataTable.md)|`Piwik\API\Map`|`string` &mdash;
     The data resulting from the API call.
 - It throws one of the following exceptions:
-    - `PluginDeactivatedException` &mdash; if the module plugin is not activated.
+    - `Piwik\Exception\PluginDeactivatedException` &mdash; if the module plugin is not activated.
-    - [`Exception`](http://php.net/class.Exception) &mdash; if the requested API method cannot be called, if required parameters for the API method are missing or if the API method throws an exception and the **format** query parameter is **original**.
+    - [`Exception`](http://php.net/class.Exception) &mdash; if the requested API method cannot be called, if required parameters for the
+                  API method are missing or if the API method throws an exception and the **format** query parameter is **original**.

 <a name="getclassnameapi" id="getclassnameapi"></a>
 <a name="getClassNameAPI" id="getClassNameAPI"></a>